Jap: Europe

 In the UK, the term is variously seen as neutral or offensive.
 For instance, Paul McCartney used the term in his 1980 instrumental song "Frozen Jap" from McCartney II, maintaining that he had not intended to cause offense; the song's title was changed to "Frozen Japanese" for the Japanese market.
 "Nip" is the term that is usually used in the UK when the intention is to cause offence.
 In Ireland, Jap-Fest is an annual Japanese car show.

 Similar to Australian, the analog Swedish word, japsare, is non-pejorative and particularly used for Japanese cars (singular and plural), mirroring the term jänkare ("yankee") for American cars.
 The plural form japsar ("japs") is commonly used to denote the Japanese collectively, analog to jänkar ("yankees").
 Guling ("yellow-ian") is the term that is usually used in Sweden when the intention is to be racist.
 Similarly to Swedish, in Finnish, the term japsi (pronounced /yahpsi/) is frequently used colloquially for anything Japanese, with no derogatory meaning, similar to how the term jenkki ("yank") is used for anything American.

 In 1970, the Japanese fashion designer Kenzo Takada opened the Jungle Jap boutique in Paris.

 The word Jap is used in Dutch as well, where it is also considered an ethnic slur.
 It frequently appears in the compound Jappenkampen 'Jap camps', referring to Japanese internment camps for Dutch citizens in the Japanese-occupied Dutch Indies.

 North & South America

-In Canada, the term Jap Oranges was once very common, and was not considered derogatory, given the widespread Canadian tradition of eating imported Japanese-grown oranges at Christmas dating back to the 1880s (to the degree that Canada at one time imported by far the bulk of the Japanese orange crop each year), but after WW2 as consumers were still hesitant to purchase products from Japan the term Jap was gradually dropped and they began to be marketed as "Mandarin Oranges".
+In Canada, the term Jap Oranges was once very common, and was not considered derogatory, given the widespread Canadian tradition of eating imported Japanese-grown oranges at Christmas dating back to the 1880s (to the degree that Canada at one time imported by far the bulk of the Japanese orange crop each year).
+However, after WW2, consumers were still hesitant to purchase products from Japan.
+The term Jap was gradually dropped and they began to be marketed as "Mandarin Oranges".
 Today the term Jap Oranges is typically only used by older Canadians.

 In Brazil, the term japa is sometimes used in place of the standard japonês as a noun and adjective.
 Its use may be inappropriate in formal contexts.
 The use of japa in reference to any person of East Asian appearance, regardless of their ancestry, can be pejorative.